SirAges/e-library/src/middlewares/middleware.md

 This middleware handles all request that exceed our request limit in our application gracefully and sends the user a friendly message.

     => Message: Too many requests.
 Please try again later.

+-   **Upload  Middleware**

+This middleware handles all request contains a file in our application.